elnaqah/DogBreedsClient/README.md

 # DogBreedsClient

 **DogBreedsClient** is an iOS application built with Swift, designed to display a list of dog breeds and their details by consuming an API.
-The app uses modular architecture with well-defined layers, including network, UI, and dependency injection, for clear separation of concerns and ease of maintenance.
+The app uses a modular architecture with well-defined layers, including network, UI, and dependency injection, for clear separation of concerns and ease of maintenance.

 ## Project Structure